-The Donald L. Garbrecht Law Library, named for the Law Librarian who served the school from 1963 to 1979, contains over 335,000 volumes, entirely shelved in open stacks.
+The Donald L. Garbrecht Law Library, named for the Law Librarian who served the school from 1963 to 1979, contains over 265,000 volumes, entirely shelved in open stacks.
 Our library supports the law school's curricular needs, as well as the faculty’s scholarly writing.
-The law library is a U.S. government publications depository, and has both online and print access to the complete collection of federal and state statutes and law reports, as well as a comprehensive collection of Canadian and British Commonwealth material.
-Our periodical collection is outstanding and features most American, Canadian, and British legal periodicals.
+The law library is a U.S. government publications depository, and has both online and print access to the complete collection of federal and state statutes and law reports.
+Our periodical collection is outstanding and features most American, Canadian, and British legal periodicals in print and electronic format.
 Also included in the library's collection are the personal legal papers of Judge Edward Gignoux, the U.S. District Court judge who presided over numerous high-profile cases and was twice considered for nomination to the U.S. Supreme Court and the personal legal papers of Judge Frank M. Coffin, former Chief Judge of the United States Court of Appeals for the First Circuit.

 The Garbrecht Law Library is located on the second and third floors of the Law Building, with administrative offices on the fourth floor.
 An addition was added to the law building in 1993 to house the library's growing collection.
-Here you will find the library's British and Canadian collections, general stacks, and tables for group study.
+In addition to the library's collection, you will find carrels for personal study as well as tables for group study.

 Circulation is just off the main elevator on the third floor and the reference department and the Maine Collection are just around the corner on that same floor.
 Detail stack guides of the library's collection can be found on the library's website at http://mainelaw.maine.edu/library/stackguide.htm.